ibm-cloud-architecture/refarch-dba/docs/use-cases/salesforce-connector/index.md

 **Use Case:** FileNet Salesforce Connector

-**Use Case Overview:** Focus Corp have recently acquired Salesforce as part of their strategy to drive sales opportunities and client relationships, documents such as contracts, meting notes, invoices, etc , needed to be associated to client accounts or opportunities as part of their day by day operations.
-You will assume the role of Chad, an Sales Specislist employee at Focus Corp.
+**Use Case Overview:** Focus Corp recently acquired a subscription to Salesforce CRM as part of their strategy to drive sales opportunities and client relationships, documents such as contracts, meeting notes, invoices, etc , needed to be associated to client accounts or opportunities as part of their day by day operations.
+You will assume the role of Chad, a Sales Specialist employee at Focus Corp.
 Chad will seamlessly connect Salesforce with FileNet Content Manager to eliminate a content silo and manage Salesforce content within the leading, modern FileNet Content Manager platform.
 This native integration allows Salesforce users to store and manage related content seamlessly in FileNet Content Manager as it relates to Salesforce accounts, cases, opportunities, and more.
 They will no longer need to switch applications to find related information.
 With a Salesforce-oriented user experience, this connector will require minimal to no training, and IT teams can take advantage of the feature-rich content management capabilities of FileNet and govern enterprise content in one place.

+The IBM FileNet Content Services GraphQL API provides the connection between the IBM FileNet Connector for Salesforce app and the IBM FileNet Content Engine server.
+The following graphic describes this connection:

 ![1](./images/001-Architecture.png)

+The FileNet Salesforce Connector App connects to the IBM FileNet Content Services GraphQL API through a secure HTTPS connection.
+The GraphQL API then makes calls to the Content Platform Engine server through the Content Engine Java API to interact with Documents and with SalesforceRelationship objects that associate Documents with Salesforce records.

 **Environment Access:**